npm/rfcs/accepted/0000-package-distributions.md

 The current best practice/work-around is to define all package distributions as `optionalDependencies` & rely on the environment failing to install them - then testing to see which dep successfully installed & use accordingly.

+A major pit fall of this approach is that optional dependencies that don't get installed also don't get added to the package-lock.json.
+If a user were to install the `foo` package described below in Windows, only the `foo` and `foo-win` packages would be locked.
+A contributor to the same project working in MacOS would only get `foo` and `foo-darwin` locked.
+This creates churn that is especially noticeable in any project that is expected to run in multiple environments.

+In addition to this, there is no requirement for any optional dependencies to be installed.
+This means it is a perfectly valid dependency tree to omit every single optional dependency.

+Another significant concern is that after zero or more optional dependencies have been installed, the consuming package must attempt to require each of them wrapped in a `try/catch` block in order to discover which, if any, of its optional dependencies has been installed.

+It's worth mentioning as well that this approach does not cover the use cases that are currently met by the `postinstall` script mentioned below, meaning that it is only possible to install platform specific dependencies as npm packages.
+The ability to download an arbitrary binary asset from an external host and place it within the package's own directory is not within the scope of optional dependencies.

 #### Example:
 ```json
 {